mosaicml/llm-foundry/README.md

 # Quickstart

-Here is an end-to-end workflow for preparing a subset of the C4 dataset, training an MPT-125M model for 10 batches, converting the model to HuggingFace format, evaluating the model on the Winograd challenge, and generating responses to prompts.
+Here is an end-to-end workflow for preparing a subset of the C4 dataset, training an MPT-125M model for 10 batches, converting the model to Hugging Face format, evaluating the model on the Winograd challenge, and generating responses to prompts.

-If you have a write-enabled [HuggingFace auth token](https://huggingface.co/docs/hub/security-tokens), you can optionally upload your model to the Hub!
+If you have a write-enabled [Hugging Face auth token](https://huggingface.co/docs/hub/security-tokens), you can optionally upload your model to the Hub!
 Just export your token like this:
 ```bash
 export HUGGING_FACE_HUB_TOKEN=your-auth-token
 ```